Hacker0x01/docs.hackerone.com/docs/programs/bounties.md

 ![awarding bounties](./images/bounties-1.png)

 Bounty amounts can be increased at any point by setting another award on the report, but keep in mind that bounties can't be removed once awarded.
+Award values are cumulative, such that if you've already awarded $1k, and wish to increase the total to $3k, then you should set the second award amount to $2k.

 ### Suggesting Bounties